ARE THERE DIFFERENT VISITATION PLANS?

 by Antoinette Lerandeau, Lerandeau & Lerandeau, Family Attorneys Fresno

 “Child visitation is the plan for how parents who have separated will share time with their children.
 Visitation orders are varied, depending on the best interests of the children, the situation of the parents, and other factors.”
 Antoinette Lerandeau, Lerandeau & Lerandeau, Family Attorneys Fresno

 In general, visitation can be:

-Visitation according to a schedule: Generally, it helps the parents and children to have detailed child visitation plans to prevent conflicts and confusion, so parents and courts often come up with a visitation schedule detailing the dates and times that the children will be with each parent.
+Visitation according to a schedule: Generally, it helps the parents and children to have detailed plans to prevent conflicts and confusion, so parents and courts often come up with a visitation schedule detailing the dates and times that the children will be with each parent.
 Visitation schedules can include holidays, special occasions (like birthdays, mother’s day, father’s day, and other important dates for the family), and vacations.

 Reasonable visitation: A reasonable visitation order does not necessarily have details as to when the children will be with each parent.
 Usually, these orders are open‑ended and allow the parents to work it out between them.
 This type of visitation plan can work if parents get along very well and can be flexible and communicate well with one another.
 But if there are ever disagreements or misunderstandings, this kind of an open schedule can cause issues between the parents, and the children may suffer as a result.